shakna-israel/DyDB/README.md

 ## Contributing

 Currently, the project is at a very early stage.
-(Less than an hour at time of writing).
+(Think "pre-alpha").

 This means that there is not yet an apparent style guide for contributing new features, and bugs have not been identified.